Before we go over the tips on how to launch a startup on a tight budget, we want you to keep in mind a few things:

 When they asked Michelangelo how he made his statue of David he is reported to have said, "It is easy.
 You just chip away everything that doesn't look like David."

-Beware of overloading your product with too many features (especially when it comes to the first version).
+Beware of overloading your product with too many features (especially when the first version).
 Sure, it’s tempting to add a whole bunch of features and create a visually aesthetic UI.
-But remember that every new nice-to-have feature is going to add up to the cost and time of development.
-The budget for developing a product with multiple functions is going to cost more than that of a simple one.
+But remember that every new nice-to-have feature will add up to the cost and time of development.
+The budget for developing a product with multiple functions will cost more than that of a simple one.

 That's why you should first start with a product that serves the primary goal of your business.
 You can then gradually add new functionality and optimize the product based on users' feedback.